 Within another 5-10 minutes they are back one more time, on the same road and cross to the other side the road and cheer the cyclists as they climb up Pilani road , as they head out to the Queen Ka’ahumanu highway (aka the Queen K highway) .
 They stay on this highway about 50+ miles all the way to the turn-around town of Hawi.
 It’s not practical to try and follow them out there since you’re talking about 100+ mile journey trying to keep up at 30mph.

 Now you have about 4 hours or so before the first of the pro men starting streaming back into T2.
 If you’re following an age grouper, check out the live Ironman Tracker and keep an eye out for their arrival.
+This is a good point to take a break during you day.

 If you’re really into photography more than just the area near transition, get yourself a bike (or a moped) and head out into portions of the Queen K. You can head down the Queen K which is mostly closed to vehicular traffic and catch some of the riders in the early miles or on the returning side as they head back into town.

-Another good spot for photos that doesn’t have too many folks , but it close to transition is a short half mile walk on Kuakini Hwy, just make a left at the hot corner and head down Kuakini a few hundred yards (across from the public pool) and sit under the shade of a few trees.
+Another good spot for photos that doesn’t have too many folks , but it close enough to transition is a short half mile walk on Kuakini Hwy, just make a left at the hot corner and head down Kuakini a few hundred yards (across from the public pool) and sit under the shade of a few trees.
 Or you can just wait near the hot corner again (but it gets pretty crowded) and watch them come in.

 Run Course (pro men usually leave T2 about 11:40a)